BARD (Braille and Audio Reading Download)

-In order to participate, you must first have a TBBL account.
-Then you can fill out an online application for BARD service.
+If you have a TBBL account, you can fill out an online application for BARD service.
 Please note that there are separate applications for individuals and institutions (schools, hospitals, libraries, etc.).

-You can then search for and download the audio books from the NLS BARD website.
+You can then search for and download audio books from the NLS BARD website.

 - Hold down the Play/Stop button until a beep sounds to put your digital player into bookshelf mode.

 - Then use the FF (Fast Forward) and RW (Rewind) buttons, to the right and left of the Play/Stop button, to move from one book to another.
 The player will announce the title of each book.

 The digital player has been pre-programmed to play the downloaded audio books and magazines.
 Due to digital rights management restrictions, BARD digital books will not play on your computer.
 However, special BARD Mobile apps are available for iOS (Apple) and Android devices.